 Some say that “the road to success is always under construction.”

 As such, construction projects to build new arenas, libraries, skyscrapers, hospitals, transportation facilities, and more can bring joy to people.
 However, there is a lot that goes into constructing a new structure or even updating an existing structure.

-Most injuries that occur on onstruction sites are subject to workers’ compensation laws.
+Most injuries that occur on construction sites are subject to workers’ compensation laws.
 With some exceptions, an employer is required by Alabama law to carry workers’ compensation coverage.
-Your attorney can help you determine if workers’ compensation applies in your case and can then help you in obtaining the benefits and relief that you deserve.
+Your construction injury attorney can help you determine if workers’ compensation applies in your case and can then help you in obtaining the benefits and relief that you deserve.